home-assistant/home-assistant.io/source/_components/tado.markdown

   - /components/sensor.tado/
 ---

-The `tado` component platform is used as an interface to the [my.tado.com](https://my.tado.com/webapp/#/account/sign-in) website.
+The `tado` integration platform is used as an interface to the [my.tado.com](https://my.tado.com/webapp/#/account/sign-in) website.

 There is currently support for the following device types within Home Assistant: